zmitchell/artifact/book/src/ExampleFile.md

 # REQ-learn
 Welcome to the artifact tutorial!
 This file is written just like artifact markdown files are.
 Artifact files can be written in a range of formats, the currently supported ones being markdown, toml and yaml.

-Artifacts can be a requirement (REQ), design-specification (SPC) or test (TST)

-Artifacts are defined by specifying their name like so:
+An artifact file is simply a set of artifacts, each one written like so:
 ```
 # REQ-NAME
 <regular markdown section here>
 ```

+Artifacts can be a requirement (REQ), design-specification (SPC) or test (TST)

-This particular artifact is a requirement, therefore it begins with "REQ".
-After REQ there is a "-" and then the name of the requirement.
+The artifact you are reading now is a requirement, therefore it begins with "REQ".

-Unlike many requirements tracking tools, artifact encourages the use of human-readable names.
-We will talk more about this in this tutorial.

 # REQ-markdown
+partof:
-partof: REQ-learn
+- REQ-learn
 ###

 Artifact files like this one are written in a slightly extended markdown format